fergusq/vectool/README.rst

 Calculator mode
 ---------------

-The calculator (nn) mode is used to find nearest neighbours of word vectors and their linear combinations.
+The calculator (calc) mode is used to find nearest neighbours of word vectors and their linear combinations.

 In this example I use a `pre-trained fastText model <https://fasttext.cc/docs/en/english-vectors.html>`_.
 The model is loaded using the following command::

-	$ vectool crawl-300d-2M.vec nn
+	$ vectool crawl-300d-2M.vec calc
 	Loaded 1999995 word model

 Now we can, for example, find the nearest neighbours of the word 'king' (the first line is the input):